Muslim Sicily: Aftermath

-However, Frederick II, no longer a child, responded by launching a series of campaigns against the Muslim rebels in 1221.
+However, Frederick II, no longer a child, responded by launching a series of military campaigns against the Muslim rebels in 1221.
 The Hohenstaufen forces rooted out the defenders of Jato, Entella, and the other fortresses.
-Rather than exterminate the Muslims. who numbered about 60,000, in 1223, Frederick II began deporting them to Lucera in Apulia.
+Rather than exterminate the Muslims. who numbered about 60,000, in 1223, Frederick II began deporting them to Lucera in Apulia, where many were enslaved to farm lands and perform domestic labor.
 A year later, expeditions were sent against Malta and Djerba, to establish royal control and prevent their Muslim populations from helping the rebels.
-Paradoxically, Saracen archers remained a common component of these "Christian" armies and the presence of Muslim contingents in the imperial army remained a reality even under Manfred and Conradin.
+Saracen archers from Lucera were forced to serve in Sicilian armies and the presence of Muslim contingents in the imperial army remained a reality even under Manfred and Conradin.